 Where do I find summer fellowships that already have funding?

-- CPD highlights summer fellowships in the bi-weekly Public Interest Press, opportunities will occasionally be posted on CPD’s Career Center and you can also find them on the websites of your favorite public interest organizations.
+- Opportunities will are often posted on in Symplicity.
+You can also find them on the websites of your favorite public interest organizations.

-- The Minnesota Justice Foundation (MJF) sponsors approximately 20 summer fellowships (called MJF clerkships) at Minnesota legal aid, nonprofit and public defender offices each year.
-You can learn about the potential employers by attending the Quad Schools Public Interest Expo (the QPIE) in mid-November, going to the Minnesota Justice Foundation website, or making an appointment with MJF Staff Attorney, Megan Volk.
+- The Minnesota Justice Foundation (MJF) sponsors approximately 20 summer fellowships with Minnesota legal aid, nonprofit and public defender offices each year.
+You can learn about the potential employers by attending the Quad Schools Public Interest Expo (the QPIE) in mid-November, going to the Minnesota Justice Foundation website, or by meeting with the UST Law MJF Staff Attorney.
+Set up an appointment by sending an email to email@example.com.

-- There are opportunities to work for nonprofit organizations with funded fellowships in the Midwest and across the nation listed on www.pslawnet.org.
-You can find a list by clicking on “community resources” on the home page and then “summer funding” or by logging in and searching for “fellowship-summer.”
-A hard copy of the list is also available in the CPD Office.
+- There are opportunities to work for nonprofit organizations with funded fellowships in the Midwest and across the nation listed on www.psjd.org.

 I have a public interest clerkship, how do I get summer fellowship funding?